wolfSSL/documentation/wolfSSL/src/chapter02.md

 ### `--enable-fastmath`

 Enabled by default on x86\_64 and aarch64.
-On all other archetectures, the default is the Big Integer Math library.
+On all other architectures, the default is the Big Integer Math library.
 Both fastmath and Big Integer library are disabled if Single-Precision (SP) math is enabled.

 See USE_FAST_MATH and Big Integer Math Library sections.